1. Do Your Homework:

 If you’re seeking advice on which gun to buy make sure you pick a gun shop where you feel comfortable and welcome.
 At Smokin Gun Worx all our staff have firearm knowledge from different perspectives.
 Military, police, competitor, manufacture back ground and this IS their occupation.
-Our staff are passionate of their profession and want you to be excited too.
+We are passionate of our profession and want you to be excited too.
 Feel free to ask them what their firearm back ground is and why they are recommending that particular firearm.
-We'll give you sound advice that is logical to the firearm you are looking at.
+We’ll give you sound advice that is logical to the firearm you are looking at.
 You can’t, be guaranteed that level of service and knowledge when you purchase a firearm at a large chain store.
 Take your time and spend time shopping around to be sure that you’re getting the firearm that best fits your needs.

 4. Opinions are Not Rules:

 Don’t get too wrapped up in options.
 They seem to come naturally when you start to find your direction.
 We’ll help you decipher the knowledge regarding lasers, optics, speed loaders, calibers, ammunition and grips.
 Seeking the advice of a seasoned shooter is a good idea, but it’s more important to find a gun that you enjoy shooting and carrying.